 Key takeaways

-• Affiliate programs reward external promoters (creators, publishers, marketers) with commission on sales they drive.
+- Affiliate programs pay external promoters — creators, publishers, marketers — commission on the sales they drive.

-• Partner programs are broader, relationship-led arrangements with agencies, resellers, and integrations.
+- Partner programs are broader, relationship-led deals with agencies, resellers, and integrations.

-• The right choice depends on who can credibly recommend you and how much management you can support.
+- The right choice hangs on who can credibly recommend you and how much management you can support.

-• Many companies run more than one — and a flexible platform lets you manage them in one place.
+- Plenty of companies run more than one — and a flexible platform manages them in one place.

-"Affiliate", "referral", and "partner" get used interchangeably, but they describe three different relationships with three different economics.
-Picking the wrong label leads to the wrong incentives, the wrong recruits, and disappointing results.
-Here is what each one actually means and how to decide which to run.
+"Affiliate", "referral", and "partner" get thrown around interchangeably, but they describe three different relationships with three different economics.
+Pick the wrong label and you get the wrong incentives, the wrong recruits, and disappointing results.
+Here's what each one actually means, and how to decide which to run.

 What is the difference between affiliate, referral, and partner programs?